 Testing air permeability

-Our growing dependence on electronic equipment to help us, both in industry and in daily life, means more and more cleanrooms are needed by companies such as microchip manufacturers.
-Cleanroom air exchange requirements are particularly stringent, and as a result it is vital that their construction systems meet exacting air permeability criteria.
-Now, on behalf of industry, the air tightness of suspended ceiling structures has been investigated specifically with cleanrooms in mind for the first time.
-The suspended ceilings were fitted as per their standard requirements into a test box specifically designed for the purpose.
-Air permeability was tested with pressure differentials ranging from –5 Pa to –50 Pa and +5 Pa to +80 Pa, allowing researchers to calculate the air permeability based on the surface area and joints of the ceiling element being tested.
+Our growing dependence on electronic equipment, both for use in industry and in daily life, means that ever-more cleanrooms are needed by companies such as microchip manufacturers.
+Strict requirements are placed on the exchange of air inside cleanrooms.
+Therefore, it is crucial that the systems used in their construction meet exacting air permeability criteria.
+On behalf of industry, Fraunhofer IBP investigated the air tightness of suspended ceiling systems for the first time specifically for cleanrooms.
+The suspended ceilings were expertly installed in their usual position in a specially designed test box.
+Air permeability was tested with pressure differentials ranging from -5 Pa to -50 Pa and +5 Pa to +80 Pa, allowing researchers to calculate the air permeability based on the surface area and joins of the ceiling panel being tested.

-The evaluation was based on an existing system used to classify and evaluate the air tightness of doors and windows.
-This system distinguishes between four classes of air tightness; within each class, the boundaries are defined by the maximum permissible air permeability at a certain pressure given the surface area and length of the joints.
+The evaluation was based on an existing system used to classify and assess the air tightness of doors and windows.
+This system distinguishes between four classes of air tightness; within each class, the boundaries are defined by the maximum permissible air permeability at a certain pressure in dependence on ace area and length of the joins.
 In order to have a point of reference (to compare products, for example), the reference air permeability values for windows are based on a pressure differential of 100 Pa.

-For the testing of the cleanroom ceilings, however, the reference air permeability taken as a practical point of comparison was based on a pressure differential of 30 Pa, reflecting the reality of cleanroom operations.
+To test the cleanroom ceilings, however, the reference air permeability taken as a practical point of comparison was based on a pressure differential of 30 Pa, reflecting realistic cleanroom conditions.